TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ComposerJson/Index.rst

 there will be no conflicts with packages installed or required via Packagist or from another source.

-Since the TER Composer repository is deprecated and not all extensions must be available in TER, this property is usually not required.
+Since the TER `Composer`:pn: repository is deprecated and not all extensions must be available in TER, this property is usually not required.

 Properties no longer used